nsanka/deep_learning/PyTorch/README.md

 PyTorch for Deep Learning and Computer Vision.

 ## Install PyTorch in Anaconda environment
-In Terminal, issue the command: `conda install -c pytorch pytorch torchvision`.
+In Terminal, issue the command: `conda install -c pytorch torchvision`.